United Kingdom · National Curriculum Attainment Targets

 Investigating one of the world's earliest and greatest civilisations: the pyramids, pharaohs, and everyday life along the Nile.

-Understanding why the River Nile was essential to Egyptian civilisation and how it shaped farming, building, and trade.
+Understanding why the River Nile was essential to Egyptian civilisation and how it shaped farming, building, and early settlements.

-Exploring the great pyramids, the role of pharaohs as god-kings, and the hierarchical society they ruled.
+Exploring the role of pharaohs as god-kings, their divine authority, and their responsibilities to the people.

-Investigating Egyptian beliefs about death, mummification, and the journey to the afterlife.
+Investigating Egyptian beliefs about death, the process of mummification, and the journey to the afterlife.

 Learning about the complex writing system of Ancient Egypt and the vital role of the scribe in administration.